-Six thousand years of human activity have shaped the Ridge we see today.
-Evidence of the earliest human occupation can be found on the ridgetop, where the topography has been exploited for centuries, as evidenced by the remains of Iron Age hillforts, burial mounds, ring ditches and castles, and finds of earlier stone tools.
+Six thousand years of human activity have shaped the Cheshire Sandstone Ridge.
+Evidence of the earliest human occupation can be found on the ridge-top, where the topography has been exploited for centuries, as evidenced by the remains of Iron Age hillforts, burial mounds, ring ditches and castles, and finds of earlier stone tools.
 The fortifications along the ridgetop were linked by an ancient track which today has become the long-distance Sandstone Trail.
 More recent communications include a Roman road which crosses the area en route to Manchester from Chester.
-To imagine what the Sandstone Ridge might have looked like in the Iron Age watch this captivating digital fly-through.

 The medieval Royal Forest of Delamere, in the north of the area, covered a vast area of Cheshire and was used for hunting, especially deer.
 The late medieval period was most important for the management of hunting and commercial forests in this area, establishing the dispersed settlement pattern of scattered farms and small villages that we see today, mostly of medieval origin.
 Red brick is the dominant building material, together with some local sandstone and timber-frame buildings.

-You can learn more about the archaeology of the six prehistoric hillforts that line the Sandstone Ridge in our leaflets:
+Learn more about the archaeology of the six prehistoric hillforts that line the Sandstone Ridge by downloading our leaflets:

 Use the interactive map below to find the 700 sites of old quarries, wells, graffiti and rock carvings found by volunteers during the Ridge: Rocks and Springs Project.